strategineer/personal-website/source/journals/2019-05-07-Blood-Bowl-2-Dice-And-RSI.html.markdown

 Most actions a player can perform requires dice to be rolled, if successful the action is performed otherwise the action fails and usually the coach's turn ends immediately.
 This is called the "turnover", it is a quite unique game mechanic and is fundamental to the Blood Bowl experience.

-Over the course of a match, coaches will be rolling hundreds of dice, good coaches will manipulate the game state such that the dice will be more likely to land in their favor and lead them to victory more often than not.
+Over the course of a match, coaches will be rolling hundreds of dice, good coaches will manipulate the game state such that the dice will be more likely to land in their favour and lead them to victory more often than not.

 In practice, playing consistently well is quite difficult and requires a lot of experience and deep knowledge of the game mechanics.
 Furthermore, the thirty or so different factions play quite differently from one another and so require different strategies to play with and against them well.